did-app/www/guides/wordpress-openid-connect-client-plugin-integration/index.md

 Give your new app a descriptive name e.g. ‘Wordpress Demo’ and use the full URL of the website in the ‘host’ box.

-Leave the ‘Test mode’ box unchecked to use this app on a live Wordpress website.
-Test mode can be used for localhost installations.

 DID will generate a Client ID and a Client Secret for your app.
 Retain this information for the next step (leave the tab open so you can come back to it).

 ![screenshot of DID app configuration](/assets/images/wordpress-guide/configure-did.PNG)